 The submitted proposal should supply the following, in the order listed below, with the Major Sections and Subsections clearly labeled, using Times, Times Roman, Arial or Calibri font, 12 point, single space and a 1" margin on all sides.
-All pages excluding cover page and budget page must be numbered consecutively.
+All pages, excluding cover page and ASD Grant Budget Page of application, must be numbered consecutively.
 Please follow this format closely.
 Proposals that do not adhere to this format may be returned without review.